 I typically do from 3 to 10 series.
-I also listen to music while training - TRACE has shot detection thresholds to set up, which allows to combine music with shot detection.
+I also listen to music while training - TRACE shooter training system has shot detection thresholds to set up, which allows to combine music with shot detection.

 I FOCUS LESS ON AIMING, BUT MORE ON THE SHOOTING TECHNIQUE ITSELF.
 I have my own 'ritual' - I come into the target identically for every shot.
 I also keep aiming for a second after I have pushed the trigger.

 Another very important thing is to simulate the competition as well as possible.
 Here's where timings become essential.
 You need to take into account your upcoming schedule too - how much time you will spend for breakfast, preparation, transfer from hotel to the event venue, and eventually what time you will most likely be firing the first shot.

 After I won the competition in 2016 with new Austrian record, I decided to prepare to the next one as thoroughly as I could.
 The Austrian championship of 2017 took place in Wolfsburg.
 Here's what I considered while preparing:

 Time: the shooting began at 8.30.
 Most of my other competitions were in the evenings, after work, so it was a change to get myself used to.